apache/airflow/UPDATING.md

 ### LDAP Auth Backend now requires TLS

-Connecting to an LDAP serever over plain text is not supported anymore.
-The certificate presented by the LDAP server must be signed by a trusted certificiate, or you must provide the `cacert` option under `[ldap]` in the config file.
+Connecting to an LDAP server over plain text is not supported anymore.
+The certificate presented by the LDAP server must be signed by a trusted certificate, or you must provide the `cacert` option under `[ldap]` in the config file.

-If you want to use LDAP auth backend without TLS then you will habe to create a custom-auth backend based on https://github.com/apache/airflow/blob/1.10.0/airflow/contrib/auth/backends/ldap_auth.py
+If you want to use LDAP auth backend without TLS then you will have to create a custom-auth backend based on https://github.com/apache/airflow/blob/1.10.0/airflow/contrib/auth/backends/ldap_auth.py